 Why the Procedure Is Performed

-- Symptoms of knee arthritis, including knee pain that keeps you up at night or prevents you from doing daily activities
+- Your knee pain prevents you from doing daily activities.

 Partial knee arthroplasty may be a good choice if you have arthritis on only one side of the knee, and you: